nadavspi/roll.urown.net/desktop/postfix-null.rst

 Usually personal computers are not set up to send mail out on their own.

-However like every Linux system, their are lot of things going on in the background, mostly invisible to the user.
-Their are some useful features which are only possible if the system can tell you about.
+However like every Linux system, there are lot of things going on in the background, mostly invisible to the user. there are some useful features which are only possible if the system can tell you about.

-For example, did you know that, of somebody tries to log-in on your personal computer and fails, the system tries to notify you by mail?
+For example, did you know that, if somebody tries to log-in on your personal computer and fails, the system tries to notify you by mail?

 This works only if the system is able to send out mails.